inblocks/precedence/README.md

 ---

 You can delete the data that is stored in the record.
-The record itself can not be deleted because it would cause chain inconsistency.
+The record itself can not be deleted because it would cause chain inconsistency, same thing for the hash of the data, but the data itself is not required to keep the chain consistent.

 ```bash
 curl -XDELETE "$api/records/3a31d56747785fafe73bc6745a1d21c6b8c38d14b7573fa3fe30745aded1e2c4?pretty=true"